Anikthedev-Official/Kukur-panel/README.md

 2. then moved to python so basically gave out the code
 3. then right now reused docker and its v1.0.1 for bcuz its a bugfix or some shit since i forgot to add java-17 in it on gonna mkae its code on the git hub but rn if i make it even better i will someday ok?
 4. source code avalable oct 7?
 6?
 8? maybe? currently open-sorcing it
+5. yeah this is not going to be open source or shit i hate doing it it takes free time so f it